 The primary purpose of the grace period is to provide students completing their degrees with time to submit final grades or transcripts for the graduation audit.
 Students that will not complete their final courses during the grace period will be required to extend their enrollment.

-If a student has not renewed or extended their Comprehensive Tuition Plan, or enrolled in a course or exam that will extend their active enrollment under one of the University's per credit tuition plans will become inactive at the end of the grace period.
+If a student has not renewed or extended their Comprehensive Tuition Plan, or enrolled in a course or exam that will extend their active enrollment under one of the University's per credit tuition plans, he or she will become inactive at the end of the grace period.
 After a student is inactive they will be required to reapply to the University.

 Change of Enrollment Plans

 Students will be able to request a change to their enrollment plan, Comprehensive Tuition Plan, or Per Credit Tuition Plan, within ninety days from the start of their current year of service.
-The written requests must be sent to email@example.com.
-Once received the Bursar's Office will change the enrollment plan and recalculate any tuition and fees if necessary.
+The written requests must be sent to firstname.lastname@example.org.
+Once received the Office of Student Financial Accounts will change the enrollment plan and recalculate any tuition and fees if necessary.

 Our simple online tool helps you plan.